Qutb Minar complex

 The Qutb Minar complex are monuments and buildings from the Delhi Sultanate at Mehrauli in Delhi, India.
 Construction of the Qutub Minar "victory tower" in the complex, named after the religious figure Sufi Saint Khwaja Qutbuddin Bakhtiar Kaki, was begun by Qutb-ud-din Aibak, who later became the first Sultan of Delhi of the Mamluk dynasty (Gulam Vansh).
 It was continued by his successor Iltutmish (a.k.a.
-Altamash), and finally completed much later by Firoz Shah Tughlaq, a Sultan of Delhi from the Tughlaq dynasty (1320-1412) in 1368 AD.
+Altamash), and finally completed much later by Firoz Shah Tughlaq, a Sultan of Delhi from the Tughlaq dynasty (1320–1412) in 1368 AD.
 The Qubbat-ul-Islam Mosque (Dome of Islam), later corrupted into Quwwat-ul Islam, stands next to the Qutb Minar.

 Many subsequent rulers, including the Tughlaqs, Alauddin Khalji and the British added structures to the complex.
 Apart from the Qutb Minar and the Quwwat ul-Islam Mosque, other structures in the complex include the Alai Darwaza gate, the Alai Minar and the Iron pillar.
-The Quwwat ul-Islam Mosque was originally built from the remains of 27 older Hindu and Jain temples.
-The pillars of the temples were reused and the original images plastered over.

 Inside the complex lie the tombs of Iltutmish, Alauddin Khalji and Imam Zamin.

 Today, the adjoining area spread over with a host of old monuments, including Balban's tomb, has been developed by the Archaeological Survey of India (ASI) as the Mehrauli Archaeological Park, and INTACH has restored some 40 monuments in the Park.
 It is also the venue of the annual 'Qutub Festival', held in November–December, where artists, musicians and dancers perform over three days.

 Alai Darwaza

-The Alai Darwaza is a main gateway from southern side of the Quwwat-ul-Islam Mosque.
+The Alai Darwaza is a main gateway from the southern side of the qutub.
 It was built by the second Khalji Sultan of Delhi, Ala-ud-din Khalji in 1311 AD, who also added a court to the pillared to the eastern side.
-The domed gateway is decorated with red sandstone and inlaid white marble decorations, inscriptions in Naskh script, latticed stone screens and showcases the remarkable craftsmanship of the Turkish artisans who worked on it.
+The domed gateway is decorated with red stone and inlaid white marble decorations, inscriptions in Naskh script, latticed stone screens and showcases the remarkable craftsmanship of the Turkish artisans who worked on it.
 This is the first building in India to employ Islamic architecture principles in its construction and ornamentation.

 The Slave dynasty did not employ true Islamic architecture styles and used false domes and false arches.
 This makes the Alai Darwaza, the earliest example of first true arches and true domes in India.
 It is considered to be one of the most important buildings built in the Delhi sultanate period.
 With its pointed arches and spearhead of fringes, identified as lotus buds, it adds grace to the Quwwat-ul-Islam mosque to which it served as an entrance.